dewitt4/Cloud-Custodain/docs/source/filters.rst

 - Via Cloud Provider Documentation

-    Go to the relevant cloud provider sdk documentation and search for the describe api call for the resource your interested in.
+    Go to the relevant cloud provider sdk documentation and search for the describe api call for the resource you're interested in.
 The available fields will be listed under the results of that api call.